orkuda/Finote-Selam-Industry-And-Investment-Office-/README.md

-# Finote-Selam-Industry-And-Investment-Office-
-Investment For Development!
+welcome to finote selam industry and Investment Office